NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

   - your dataset series' precise name (e.g. `series/direct-mail`)
   - the id(s) of the dataset(s) you wish deleted
   - the reason for wishing to delete the data

-**NB**: while we use the word _deletion_ here the data actually doesn't get deleted, only de-referenced.
-If you need the actual files to be deleted from S3 for compliance or security reasons, get in touch with Data Infra
+**NB**: The word _deletion_ here does not necessarily mean that the data files are actually removed from S3 - they are only de-referenced.
+If you need to delete the actual files from S3 for compliance or security reasons, get in touch with the Data Infra team.